-Microsoft has recently released Cumulative Update KB4457128 for devices running Windows 10 version 1803 to address several bugs such as addresses an issue that prevents printing on a 64-bit OS when 32-bit applications impersonate other users (typically by calling LogonUser) and few other problems with input devices, Microsoft Edge, Device Guard, networking, and more.
-Compatible devices connected Microsoft server will automatically install this update KB4457128 via windows update and bumps the OS Windows 10 build 17134.285.
-But for some users, windows update not going well as windows update stuck checking for updates, update downloading and installation stuck installing or Cumulative update for Windows 10 V1803 for x64-based Systems (KB4457128) failed to install with a different error such as error 0xca00a000, 80072ee2, 0x800f081f etc.
+Microsoft has recently released Security Update KB5013945 for devices running Windows 10 version 1909 with both security and non-security fixes.
+As this is an important update, it downloads and installs automatically that bumps the OS Windows 10 build 18363.2212.
+But for some users, windows update not going well as windows update stuck checking for updates, update downloading and installation stuck installing or Cumulative Update for Windows 10 V1909 for x64-based Systems (KB5013945) failed to install with a different error such as error 0xca00a000, 80072ee2, 0x800f081f etc.

-Users report the problem on Microsoft forum, Reddit as, Latest update (KB4457128) failed to install with following error messages like
+Users report the problem on the Microsoft forum, Reddit as Latest Update (KB5013945) failed to install with the following error messages like

-There are various reason that causes windows update fails to install, Stuck downloading, or installing, Such as a poor internet connection refuse Download update files from Microsoft server, or Take login time to download the update files where you found your self stuck hours for downloading updates.
+There is a various reason that causes windows update fails to install, Stuck downloading, or installing, Such as a poor internet connection refuse Download update files from the Microsoft server, or Take login time to download the update files where you found your self stuck hours for downloading updates.
 Check and make sure you have a stable internet connection.

 Remove third-party security software